 As a champion of BIM processes and procedures, in both contracting and software environments, I have built up a wide knowledge of how BIM workflows, and data management in particular, can improve business outcomes.
 I favour an Open BIM approach and support the use of the IFC file format as a means towards better integration and collaboration.
 Happy to discuss all aspects of BIM and share lessons learnt from the thinkBIM network, particularly if a good Yorkshire beer is to hand.

 Jason has over 20 years’ experience as a Building Services Engineer and Sustainability Consultant.
 He has considerable experience in both the Private and Public sectors and has a proven track record of working in Retail and Education, in particular on Building Schools for the Future.
 His technical engineering skills are complemented by his experience in sustainability and energy, in particular as a CIBSE Low Carbon Consultant and qualified BREEAM Assessor.
-Jason joined WSP, Leeds in 2009 to further enhance their technical capabilities and to promote sustainability, renewables, energy and CO2 awareness across their range of project deliverables.
+Jason joined Hoare Lea in 2016 following seven years at WSP, to further enhance their technical capabilities and to promote sustainability, renewables, energy and CO2 awareness across their range of project deliverables.

 Paul Wilkinson has worked in the UK construction industry since 1987, with some of the sector’s best-known names in professional services and information technology.
 He is an authority on the use of construction collaboration technology platforms, Software-as-a-Service and related developments in fields such as BIM, mobile technologies and social media.
 He sits on the information systems panel of the Institution of Civil Engineers, the committee of COMIT (Construction Opportunities for Mobile IT) and the steering group of Constructing Excellence, among other honorary roles.
 His blog, Extranet Evolution, covers construction-related developments in cloud computing, SaaS collaboration, BIM and mobile, and Paul also writes occasionally for other industry publications.